Requirements for salvation: Obedience

 Abram (whose name was later changed to Abraham) believed what God said to him and it was credited to him as righteousness (Gen 15:46): that was the righteousness that came from his faith.
 He then obeyed God by preparing to sacrifice his son Isaac on an altar (Gen 22:118).

-That act of obedience was also considered as righteousness (Jam 2:21): it was the righteousness that came from what he did, and it made his faith complete (Jam 2:22).
+That act of obedience was also considered as righteousness (Jam 2:21).
+It was the righteousness that came from what he did, and it made his faith complete (Jam 2:22).

 Abraham is presented in Scripture as the father of all who are saved by faith (Rom 4:16), so what was true for him, in that respect, is also true for us.
 Faith must be accompanied by righteous acts to be complete in the sight of God, and those righteous acts come from our obedience to him.